 Almost every plant has leaves.
 So, what’s special about the ones on cannabis?
 Fan leaves may be the most under-recognized part of the weed.
 Filled with flavor, resin, and other phytonutrients, cannabis fan leaves can be put to use in a variety of ways.
-Here’s what fan leaves can tell you about your plant and three things to do with them.
+Here’s what fan leaves can tell you about your plant and a few things to do with them.

 Why are fan leaves important?

 Leaves are the primary energy harvesters of the cannabis plant.
 Green chlorophyll helps trap the sun’s energy and transform it into vital fuel.
 Without healthy leaves, the plant will not be living up to its full potential.

 Fan leaves are the large, primary leaves on the cannabis plant.
 Small leaves that poke out of the cola are often referred to as sugar leaves.

 It is recommended to use fan leaves as a way to judge the overall health of the plant.
 Carefully observing fan leaves throughout the vegetative stage can give you an early indication of problems and deficiencies.

 Fan leaves are the first to express signs of environmental distress.
 Leaves will wilt when given too much water or not enough, as well as begin to brown and curl if it has experienced nutrient burn, which may be a sign that a grower needs to lay off or flush their soil as a last resort.

 Many nutrient deficiencies or imbalances also present themselves in leaves.
 A magnesium deficiency, for example, will cause the bottom leaves of the plant to lose color and turn yellow and die.

 Bottom line?
 If the leaves are doing something odd, the plant is struggling for some reason and it is a good time to troubleshoot.